 If you notice bees swarming around the outside of your attic, chances are you have a bee infestation.
 And if they’re carpenter bees, some species, which either live in small social groups or by themselves, will bore holes into wooden surfaces.

 Powderpost beetles often lay their eggs in softer woods that are commonly used for structural pieces and wall studs.

-Prepping your home for spring isn’t limited to checking for damage and destruction though.
+Prepping your home for spring isn’t limited to checking for damage and destruction, though.
 The warm weather, increased sunlight and beautiful colors of nature are what make spring such a great time of year.
 With a few tricks you can enhance your home to fully welcome the season.

-Vases, flowers bouquets, and intricate bottles can also help bring light and color to any room.
-You can top off your springtime interior decor by selecting citrus fragrances for the rooms of your home.
+Vases, flowers bouquets and intricate bottles can also help bring light and color to any room.
+You can top off your springtime interior décor by selecting citrus fragrances for the rooms of your home.
 Scent infusers, plug-ins and potpourri can all help usher in a feeling of freshness.

 If you’ve been driving your vehicle all winter, here are several maintenance tips that are strongly recommended: